You Know You're Right: Reception

 "You Know You're Right" was the fourth Nirvana song to enter the Billboard Hot 100 chart, reaching number 45.
 It was their fifth song to reach number one on the Billboard Modern Rock Tracks chart, where it remained for four consecutive weeks, the longest of any Nirvana song.
 With an increase of 1,616 spins, Nirvana also broke the record for the largest detected jump by an act already on the chart.
 It also became the first Nirvana song to top the Billboard Mainstream Rock Tracks chart.
+The digital download release also sold well internationally.

 Amy McAuliffe from BBC called the song "a poignant reminder of what might have been" and described it as "listening to a dead man snarling out his last gasp of righteous sarcasm."
 Will Hermes of Spin remarked that it was "amazing how a merely good Nirvana song still scorches everything within earshot."
-David Samuels of Slate wrote that "unlike most post-mortem rock releases, 'You Know You’re Right' is not B-side material or the result of recording studio wizardry—it’s a real Nirvana song" that showed that "Cobain was at the peak of his powers as a vocalist and songwriter—the most gifted and popular writer that rock music had seen since Lennon/McCartney."
+David Samuels of Slate wrote that "unlike most post-mortem rock releases, 'You Know You're Right' is not B-side material or the result of recording studio wizardry—it's a real Nirvana song" that showed that "Cobain was at the peak of his powers as a vocalist and songwriter—the most gifted and popular writer that rock music had seen since Lennon/McCartney."
 Likewise, Larry Flint from Billboard stated, "Unlike most previously unreleased cuts tacked onto best-of sets, 'You Know You're Right' is a potent addition to Nirvana's cache of classic material."

-"You Know You're Right" was ranked at the fifth-best single of the year by Spin, with Charles Aaron calling it a "gnarly little heart-shaped box crammed with feedback, bile, and a gut-shredding chorus."
+"You Know You're Right" was ranked as the fifth-best single of the year by Spin, with Charles Aaron calling it a "gnarly little heart-shaped box crammed with feedback, bile, and a gut-shredding chorus."
 In 2002, the song received a BDS Spin Award for 50,000 radio spins in the US, and in 2003 it received a BDS award for 100,000 radio spins in the US.
+It was also voted in at number 13 on Poland's LP3 chart in 2002.